Bladder Exstrophy - Causes, Symptoms, Diagnosis, and Treatment

 • Split Pubic Bone- Either side of the pubic bone in the pelvis does not meet in the front.
 This leads to a wide split in the pubic bone.
 This condition is called diastasis.

-• Spinal Lipoma- Few kids develop a severe form of exstrophy wherein there is a fatty outgrowth or lipoma on their spinal cord.
+• Spinal Lipoma- Few kids develop a severe form of exstrophy, in which there is a fatty outgrowth or lipoma on their spinal cord.
 This causes problems with the legs, bladder, and rectum (the end part of the large intestine).
 It might also affect the genitals and bowels of the kids.

-• Kidney Problems- Few kids might have more than two kidneys or displaced kidneys.
+• Kidney Problems- A few kids might have more than two kidneys or displaced kidneys.

 • Bowel Problems- Some kids may have large bowels that are underdeveloped and without a rectum.
 Surgery is usually needed to make an opening from the intestine to outside the abdominal wall for stool to come out.
 This surgical process is known as colostomy.